anurag091/clipboard/Refactoring.md

 Here is the exolanation on few changes I did int he function.

-1. Simplyfied the unnecessary if wrapped with event, it was adding extra cyclomatic complexity.
+1. Simplified the unnecessary if wrapped with event, it was adding extra cyclomatic complexity.

-2. changed else to else if block because it looked like event can be string as well
+2. Changed else to else if block because it looked like event can be string as well

 3. Removed if (candidate) check Since candidate is initially set to TRIVIAL_PARTITION_KEY and it was also adding some cyclomatic complexity.
 If we don't pass event it will just return TRIVIAL_PARTITION_KEY value.

-4. Initialized candidate with TRIVIAL_PARTITION_KEY, because the code was doing the same thing multiple chacks in else condition.
+4. Initialized candidate with TRIVIAL_PARTITION_KEY, because the code was doing the same thing after multiple checks in else condition.

 5. Also The typeof check is moved outside of the if (candidate) condition to ensure consistent behavior